EPA Mitigation Projects

 Smart Communities is a $50 million project which is made up of two smaller projects: “Smart Energy Technologies” (SET) and “Extreme Energy Makeovers” (EEM).

 The Solar-Assisted Charging for Battery and Plug-in Hybrid Electric Vehicles project is designed to investigate and integrate renewable generation (solar) and electric vehicle charging systems in support of public shared-vehicle business models.

 The Tennessee Valley Authority is utilizing the EPA Solar Photovoltaic Project to test the feasibility of a community solar business model within the Tennessee Valley region.

 TVA promotes a voltage optimization program with local power companies that operate distribution feeder voltages in the lower half of the ANSI standard voltage range, thereby reducing energy consumption annually.

 This project will utilize waste heat conversion technologies to recover waste heat from an industrial process to generate a total of approximately 5 MW of clean electricity.

-TVA will leverage its EnergyRight Solutions for Existing Homes program to provide homeowners with expert advice, financing, and lists of qualified contractors for energy efficient improvements to homes. .
+TVA leveraged its EnergyRight Solutions for Existing Homes program to provide homeowners with expert advice, financing, and lists of qualified contractors for energy efficient improvements to homes.